danielgrbacbravo/buddy-matcher/README.md

 ./run.sh
 ```

-this script attempts to install all the required dependencies and libaries and set up the python virtual environment. once completed it will run the python program however it requires the correct input files to function, please read "how to use" for further instruction

 ## Manual Installation and Setup

 1. Ensure you have `python3` installed on your system.
 If not, you can download and install python from [here](https://www.python.org/downloads/).